Betting Guide

 Lingfield (Polytrack)

-The downhill start into a left-hand bend over sprint distances creates a strong bias toward low draws.
-Horses drawn 1-3 in 7f races have a measurable advantage.
-Over longer distances the bias weakens as the field has time to settle.
+A downhill start into a left-hand bend gives low draws a clear advantage over the sprint trips; stalls 1–3 do well over 5f and 6f.
+Over longer distances the bias weakens as the field has time and room to settle into position.

 Kempton (Polytrack)